borisbachmann/textsplitter/README.md

 Currently, textsplitter supports segmentation into the following types: (1) tokens, (2) sentences, (3) paragraphs and (4) chunks.
 The first three are considered "natural" segmentation types representing the most common ways to think about smaller textual units from the perspective of a human reader.
-The last type, chunks, are segments constructed out of single consecutive sentences within a larger text.
+The last type, chunks, are segments constructed out of single consecutive sentences within a larger text by various means (e.g. semantic similarity).

 The common interface is designed to be extended on two levels: Individual segmentation algorithms for each of the types, as well as new types of segmentation.